-- 33. 401 Certifications Conditions.
-The development of Block 11 and the shared street must be designed and constructed to comply with all of the conditions of the Conditional 401 Water Quality Certification for Alameda Point Stormwater Outfall Upgrades Project in the City of Alameda (Corps File No. 2014-00087S) (401 Certification Conditions) issued by the Water Board. - 34.
-Final Stormwater Management Plan: The improvement plans shall incorporate a Final Stormwater Management Plan for Block 11 and the shared street, including all appropriate pollution prevention source control measures, permanent low impact development (LID) measures, storm water treatment controls and/or design techniques to manage the quantity and quality of storm water runoff from the project site to prevent and minimize impacts to water quality and must be consistent with the 401 Certification Conditions, the Site A Stormwater Management Plan (Site A SWMP), the preliminary stormwater management plan for Block 11 and the shared street attached to this application, the MIP and the Provision C3 requirements of the City's municipal stormwater permit.
+- 35. 401 Certifications Conditions.
+The development of Block 11 must be designed and constructed to comply with all of the conditions of the Conditional 401 Water Quality Certification for Alameda Point Stormwater Outfall Upgrades Project in the City of Alameda (Corps File No. 2014-00087S) (401 Certification Conditions) issued by the Water Board. - 36.
+Final Stormwater Management Plan: The improvement plans shall incorporate a Final Stormwater Management Plan for Block 11 including all appropriate pollution prevention source control measures, permanent low impact development (LID)

+measures, storm water treatment controls and/or design techniques to manage the quantity and quality of storm water runoff from the project site to prevent and minimize impacts to water quality and must be consistent with the 401 Certification Conditions, the Site A Stormwater Management Plan (Site A SWMP), the preliminary stormwater management plan for Block 11 attached to this application, the MIP and the Provision C3 requirements of the City's municipal stormwater permit.
 Efforts shall be taken to minimize impervious surface areas, especially directly connected impervious surface areas.
 Roof drains shall discharge and drain to an unpaved area wherever practicable.
-Design techniques may include green roofs, rainwater vegetated buffer zones, bio retention units, vegetated swales, retention/detention basins and ponds, tree well systems, and the incorporation of pervious surface areas and LID measures.
-The Improvement Plans shall provide details sufficient to ensure that the storm water design and treatment measures shall be constructed consistent with the latest version of the Alameda County Clean Water Program's Provision C3 Technical Guidance Manual, the MIP, the Site A SWMP, the preliminary stormwater management plan for Block 11 and the shared street, and the 401 Certification Conditions.
-Applicants may also refer to the Bay Area Storm water Management Agencies Association (BASMAA) Start at the Source Manual for technical quidance.
+Design techniques may include green roofs, rainwater harvesting, vegetated swales, vegetated buffer zones, bio retention units, retention/detention basins and ponds, tree well systems, and the incorporation of pervious surface areas and LID measures.
+The Improvement Plans shall provide details sufficient to ensure that the storm water design and treatment measures shall be constructed consistent with the latest version of the Alameda County Clean Water Program's Provision C3 Technical Guidance Manual, the MIP, the Site A SWMP, the preliminary stormwater management plan for Block 11 and the 401 Certification Conditions.
+Applicants may also refer to the Bay Area Storm water Management Agencies Association (BASMAA) Start at the Source Manual for technical guidance.
 All storm water design and treatment measures for private development pads shall be consistent with the C3 requirements and 401 Certification Conditions and be located on the development pad or an adjacent private development pad and shall not be located on property planned for public parks or public rights of way.
 Areas between the building and the public right of way with public access easements may be treated within the public stormwater treatment system if sized to handle the flow.
-The on-site drainage management areas indicated in the finalized stormwater management plans shall be reviewed for conformance with the corresponding off-site improvement plans. - 35.
-Prior to approval of the improvement plans, the applicant shall submit a completed
+The on-site drainage management areas indicated in the finalized stormwater management plans shall be reviewed for conformance with the corresponding off-site improvement plans.